What you need to know about the SSAT

-If you are reading this information, you are likely beginning to consider providing your child a private education.
+If you are reading this information, you are likely beginning to consider a private high school education.
 Whether you have already registered your child to take the SSAT or are considering registering for the SSAT, this information will serve to answer some of your questions regarding the SSAT directly from an admission officer’s point of view.

 I have heard that the SSAT is a “common measure” of academic ability.
 What about the SSAT is “common”?